I Prefer to Date Men in Open Relationships. Here’s Why.

 But that’s bullshit.
 I look back at the vast majority of my relationships fondly.
 None of them worked out long term.
 Many of the guys I dated I no longer talk to today, so it’s not that I made a great lifelong friend or anything like that.
 But while dating I felt fulfilled in the relationship, and I learned something different about myself.
 So I consider those relationships a success.
 No matter how long they lasted.

-This past March, a study came out that asked 832 gay male respondents aged 18-39 about their dating habits and what relationships they were seeking.
+One study came out that asked 832 gay male respondents aged 18-39 about their dating habits and what relationships they were seeking.
 A shocking 89% of singles 25 and under want to find a monogamous relationship, while 93% of men 26-30 and 92% of men 31-39 are looking for a monogamous relationship.

 It seems that more and more gay men are pursuing monogamy.
-Of course, you do you, and find the type of relationship you think will make you fulfilled.
+Of course, you do you and find the type of relationship you think will make you fulfilled.
 Nevertheless, I will say don’t knock something until you’ve tried it.
 I didn’t think I’d like dating men in open relationships, but here I am, dating men with partners and husbands, and I couldn’t be happier.